aws-samples/cfn101-workshop/content/advanced/modules/index.md

 A common use case for CloudFormation Modules is for codifying best practice or common configuration components that would be used within an enterprise, but might be company-specific, or contain proprietary logic.

-A Module you create is treated as a first-class citizen within CloudFormation: you can manage your Module as you would manage any AWS resource.
+A Module is a first-class object in CloudFormation: you can manage your Module as you would manage any AWS resource with CloudFormation.
 The Software Development Life Cycle (SDLC) process of a Module can be summarized as follows:

 1. you install prerequisite tools you will use for development and testing of your Module;
 2. you start to develop and run tests for your Module;